VISIT OUR ART STORE ▶

 Choose the right brush

-• I often reach for my size 12 round sable brush.
-It's excellent for covering space while still giving me control.
+• They often reach for their size 12 round sable brush.
+It’s excellent for covering space while still giving them control.

 • Another option is a 1-inch flat synthetic brush.
-It's useful when I want clean, straight edges in my washes.
+It’s useful when they want clean, straight edges in their washes.

-• But my favorite brush for large flat washes is the Haig brush.
-It's made from soft natural hair bristles, and it's super absorbent.
+• But their favorite brush for large flat washes is the Haig brush.
+It’s made from soft natural hair bristles, and it’s super absorbent.

-Synthetic brushes are more rigid—they snap back quickly and don't hold as much moisture, making your wash look choppy.
+Synthetic brushes are more rigid—they snap back quickly and don’t hold as much moisture, making the wash look choppy.

 Prepare your paints

-Once you've got the right brush, the next step is ensuring you have enough paint ready.
-Make more paint than you think you'll need—seriously.
+Once they’ve got the right brush, the next step is ensuring they have enough paint ready.
+Make more paint than you think you’ll need—seriously.

-The bigger your painting area, the more paint you'll need.
-If your palette runs dry halfway through, you'll have to stop and mix more, which leads to mismatched tones and an uneven wash.
+The bigger the painting area, the more paint they’ll need.
+If the palette runs dry halfway through, they’ll have to stop and mix more, which leads to mismatched tones and an uneven wash.

 Preparing a full, consistent batch from the start helps maintain the same concentration and color strength from top to bottom.